 Most data managers consider routine data maintenance once a year.
 That’s good, but I recommend, 3-4 times a year depending on the file size and churn in your database.
-In the medical profession, standard are much higher.
+In the medical profession, the standards are much higher.

+Where to start.
 Some of these things can be tackled on your own.
 Depending on the sensitivity of the data, you may also want to involve an outside 3-party consultant.
 Either way, I’ve listed a few resources below that you may find helpful.
 If you had a few data managers rotate on the files over the years, append coding styles can differ.
-In some case these append code may be completely out-of-date rendering any data insites useless.
+In some case these append codes may be completely out-of-date rendering any data insites useless.

 The bottom line is, if you are the CMO or Data Manager, you need to take an active role in defining rules of the road for appending and managing your data or you may never get the clear, accurate and reliable reporting your CEO, CMO and board members demand.